bbauska/LFS173x/README.md

 The following are some ideas for some ways you can contribute to Aries projects and the other open-source projects on which they are built.

-## Extending the Aries Bifold Open-Source Mobile Wallet {#extending-the-aries-bifold-open-source-mobile-wallet .unnumbered}
+## Extending the Aries Bifold Open-Source Mobile Wallet

 We've noted Aries Bifold as being a rich, open-source mobile wallet.
 The developers working on Aries Bifold welcome new contributors with mobile